flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 ## Audio

-The GBA features a **2-channel sample player** which works in combination with the legacy GameBoy sound system.
+The GBA features a **2-channel sample player** which works in combination with the legacy Game Boy sound system.

 Here is a breakdown of each audio component using *Sonic Advance 2* as example: